 It never did for Gill.
 Like his great near-contemporary, Stanley Spencer, he struggled all his life to reconcile flesh and spirit, trying one way or another to justify his voracious sexual appetites as an expression of Divine Love.
 His frankly erotic illustrations of nude couples in “spiritual” works like The Song of Songs and Procreant Hymn caused unease in the church hierarchy, which had once embraced Gill as a role model for contemporary Catholic artists.

 Gill defended his art in a pithy aphorism: “There is no such thing as impropriety, when it comes to saving souls.”
 Few of his co-religionists saw it that way.
-The issue of whether Gill should even be considered a Catholic artist has been further fueled in recent years by biographies, suggesting Gill ran his communities more along the lines of an oriental harem than a quasi-medieval monastery.
-My appreciation for this multi-talented artist's work has survived the biographical revelations.
+The issue of whether Gill should even be considered a Catholic artist has been further fueled in recent years by biographies, suggesting Gill ran his communities more along the lines of an oriental harem than a quasi-medieval monastery and had sexual relations with his teenaged daughters.

-I was first drawn to Gill’s art, when I discovered his elegantly stylized bas-reliefs of the Stations of the Cross, wandering through London’s cavernous, neo-Byzantine Westminster Cathedral.
+I leave the decision to others, whether to take the chisel to his stylized bas-reliefs of the Stations of the Cross in London’s neo-Byzantine Westminster Cathedral.
 Gill began work on the limestone panels in 1914, completing them in time for their Good Friday dedication in 1918.
 He reproduced the images in a series of wood engravings for a 1917 devotional book, The Way of the Cross.
 Seven of these prints can be seen, here, from the 1929 Douglas Cleverdon edition of Gill's graphic works, along with a larger format wood engraving of Station I, Christ Before Pilate, dating from 1921.

 Gill was a master of the highly demanding art of wood engraving.
 The two versions of Christ, driving the Money Changers out of the Temple, (a favorite theme of the anti-capitalist Gill!) and The Good Shepherd (1926) in my collection are excellent examples of white line prints, where the paper picks up ink applied to the uncut surface of the wood block to form a negative image.
 The Holy Sonnets of John Donne illustrations are representative of Gill's black-line prints, where the image is made from ink deposited on raised lines.